Tax Preparation Help

 Available to the general public.
 This means you offer service to more than a limited number of persons or organizations.
 If a bus operator normally provides charter operations through travel agencies but has buses available for chartering by the general public, this service is available to the general public.
 A bus does not qualify when its operator uses it to provide exclusive services to only one person, group, or organization.
 Also, intercity bus transportation does not include transporting students and employees of schools or intercity transportation in a qualified local bus.

-For Diesel Fuel or Kerosene in a Qualified Local Bus (No. 6)
+In a Qualified Local Bus (No. 6)

 In a qualified local bus means fuel used in a bus meeting all the following requirements.